drawcloser/Traixial/README.md

 traixial.csv: The tidy data of the experiment data.

-CODEBOOK.md: It is the codebook for father analysing the data "traixial.txt".
+CODEBOOK.md: It is the codebook for father analysing the data "traixial.csv".